Top 10 Highest Mountains in Nepal

 3Lhotse8516 m27,940 Nepal, ChinaKhumbu, Province 1, NepalMahalangur Himalayan RangeF.
 Luchsinger, E. Reiss (Swiss)May 18, 1956

 4Makalu8485 m 27,838 Nepal, ChinaKhumbu, Province 1, NepalMakalu Mahalangur Himalayan RangeJ.
-Couzy, L. Terray, J. Franco, G. Magnone-Gialtsen, J. Bouier, S. Coupé, P. Leroux, A. Vialatte (French)May 15, 1955
+Couzy, L. Terray, J. Franco, G. Magnone-Gialtsen, J. Bouier, S. Coupé, P. Leroux, and A. Vialatte (French)May 15, 1955

 5Cho Oyu8188 26,864Nepal, ChinaProvince 1, NepalMahalangur Himalayan RangeH.
 Tichy, S. Jöchler (Austrian), Pasang Dawa LamaOct.
 19, 1954